wtvisser/wtvisser.github.io/_posts/2025-08-25-ai-assisted-development-guidelines.md

 * **Context Enrichment.** Use a cloned repo, focus on changes only, discard changes to ancillary files (e.g. auto-generated code and dependencies), construct a code graph to understand how files interrelate, learn from past review (store results intermittently), include open and past PRs, and use linters and SAST tools.
 * **AI as pair programmer.** AIs are better at evaluation than design.
 Checking for errors and comparing code against best practices is more straightforward than creative design.
 * **Use a review agent.** Use a review agent to double check the LLM's work against the original prompts.
 This catches mistakes and ensures the generated code adheres to the requirements and instructions.

+## Documentation
+* **Use LLMs for well structured and understood information** such as asking for a method based on OpenAPI documentation.
+(Do not use it for documentation that requires underlying intent - the "why" for doing something.)

 ## CI Integration
 * **Automated PR generation.** Create PRs to group code modifications associated with each specification